wordshaker/jessicabrentnall/site/collections/_posts/2024-06-09-newcrafts-paris.md

 I haven't given any detail on the talks I saw, as there are many I want to catch up on on Vimeo and honestly, I don't want to spotlight specific talks when the quality of all the talks was so high.
 I was honoured to share a stage with these speakers.
 I still can't quite believe I was lucky enough to be listed alongside them.

-I will definitely be applying to speak at the future NewCrafts events and I real;y hope I'm fortunate enough to come back next year.
+I will definitely be applying to speak at the future NewCrafts events and I really hope I'm fortunate enough to come back next year.

 #### Watch the talks